San Jose, California

 By End 2021 Encrypted

-The only exception?
-The California Highway Patrol, which continues to operate with open dispatch channels statewide while using alternative methods to protect personally identifiable information.
+The only exception is the California Highway Patrol, which runs open dispatch channels statewide and uses separate methods to protect personally identifiable information.

-Police agencies across California cited an October 2020 California Department of Justice directive (Information Bulletin #20-09-CJIS) as justification for encryption.
+Police agencies across California pointed to an October 2020 California Department of Justice directive (Information Bulletin #20-09-CJIS) as their reason for encrypting.
 The bulletin required agencies to protect personally identifiable information from the California Law Enforcement Telecommunications System (CLETS).

 What the DOJ Said vs. What Agencies Did